nishantdhongadi/ios-test/README.md

    - Light/Dark Mode
    - Sending a snap to defined groups for ease
    - 1st party and user-created filters

+An app I'd like to build is an expense tracker designed for high-school or college students.
+This app would be similar to existing trackers on the market except it would have features that would be in line with the spending habits of students.
+Features that I would likely include in this app would be:
+- Ability to link bank/credit card accounts directly to the app to give the user a dashboard of their total spending
+- Built-in credit score check/estimate
+- Credit limit notifications and the ability to add a custom spending limit
+- Tips and general information catered to students like recommended credit cards, savings accounts, etc. and to increase financial literacy in general.

 ## Notes